 Ethics Bowl Competition

-Each February, teams from high schools across Indiana gather at DePauw University and the Prindle Institute to compete for the opportunity to attend the national ethics bowl competition, hosted by the University of North Carolina- Chapel Hill.
+Each February, teams from high schools across Indiana gather to compete for a spot at the national ethics bowl competition, hosted by the University of North Carolina- Chapel Hill.
 First- through fourth-place finishers at the Indiana High School Ethics Bowl are also eligible to compete in the Prindle Institute’s annual Summer High School Ethics Bowl Invitational each June.

 Please contact Leslie Petiniot (email@example.com) with any questions.More about Indiana High School Ethics Bowl